-The implementation of this Online Safety Policy will be Designated safeguarding lead, monitored by: safeguarding governor and SLT.
-Monitoring will take place at regular intervals: At least termly The governing body will receive a report on the At each governors meeting, if or as they implementation of the Online Safety Policy generated by arise.

-the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: The Online Safety Policy will be reviewed annually, or November 2025 (unless any significant more regularly in the light of any significant new new technological developments, new technological developments, new threats to online safety threats to online safety or incidents take or incidents that have taken place.
+The implementation of this Online Safety Policy will be monitored by: Designated safeguarding lead, safeguarding governor and SLT.
+Monitoring will take place at regular intervals: At least termly The governing body will receive a report on the implementation of the Online Safety Policy generated by с с , the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: The Online Safety Policy will be reviewed annually, or November 2025 (unless any significant more regularly in the light of any significant new new technological developments, new technological developments, new threats to online safety threats to online safety or incidents take or incidents that have taken place.
 The next anticipated place review date will be: Should serious online safety incidents take place, the NYSCP, police following external persons/agencies should be informed: